maximhq/maxim-js/README.md

 ## Version changelog

+### v6.4.0

+- feat: adds `provider` field to the `Prompt` type.
+This field specifies the LLM provider (e.g., 'openai', 'anthropic', etc.) for the prompt.

 ### v6.3.0

 - feat: adds attachments support to `Trace`, `Span`, and `Generation` for file uploads.
   - 3 attachment types are supported: file path, buffer data, and URL
   - has auto-detection of MIME types, file sizes, and names for attachments wherever possible
 - fix: refactored message handling for Generations to prevent keeping messages reference but rather duplicates the object to ensure point in time capture.
 - fix: ensures proper cleanup of resources